How to Count Not Blank Cells

 You guessed right – it’s the COUNTA function in Excel 😉

-Using it is even more simple and easy than COUNTIF.
+Using it is even more simple and easier than COUNTIF.
 We will use the same sample data as used above.

 To use COUNTA to count non-empty cells,